NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Data Interfaces
 ---------------

-This section describes how to implement a getItem and length for dataset interface.
+This section describes how to implement a getItem and length for the dataset interface.
 First, you have to understand what it is, and how to implement it using get item and length.

-Dataset interface is to provide a mechanism to describe the properties of datasets.
+The dataset interface is to provide a mechanism to describe the properties of datasets.
 It is composed of a collection of raw data points and describes the data points.
 It is designed in such a way as to allow new features to be added without disrupting current applications that use the dataset interface.
-It give you the access to a collection of data point that you use the getItem to pick a specific data point to work with.
+It gives you access to a collection of data points that you use the getItem to pick a specific data point to work with.

   * length: It describes the length of the dataset.
-  * getItem(): It fetchs a data sample for a given key.
+  * getItem(): It fetches a data sample for a given key.

 .. code:: kotlin